We asked some of the most prolific pro bloggers and monetization experts about how to monetize a blog

 The number one thing I’m working on is building my email list.
-I’m looking to double my email list at a minimum in 2016 because time and time again when I look at the growth of my business I’ve found it often parallels the growth of my email list and for 2016 I’m placing renewed focus on massively growing this list in 2016.
+I’m looking to double my email list because time and time again when I look at the growth of my business, I’ve found it often parallels the growth of my email list.
+In future, I’m placing renewed focus on massively growing this list for next year.

 4. Daniel Scocco / @danielscocco

-Daniel has built, bought, and sold over 30 blogs and websites over the years, and he founded Daily Blog Tips to share the tips & tricks he was learning along the way.
+Daniel has built, bought, and sold over 30 blogs and websites over the years, and he founded Daily Blog Tips to share the tips & tricks he was learning along the way for monetizing a blog.